uci-uav-forge/uavf_2024/README.md

 Steps:

-1. Build the Docker image.
+1. Build the Docker image, or pull it as building takes a long time.

 ```
 docker build -t uavf_2024 .
+# Alternatively....
+docker pull t0mmyn/uavf_2024
 ```

 2. Start it by running the script.
 It expects the `uavf_2024` and `uavf_ros2_msgs` repositories to be cloned under the same parent directory and mounts them to the container.